Your membership has expired

 More on Shopping Smart

 Back in June, the vacuum cleaner, microwave, and washing machine we’re tracking each jumped in price by $50 to $60.
-In early July, the price for the Chicco infant car seat went up by $10.
-Other prices have fluctuated, too.
-That’s all in keeping with pricing trends others have seen.
+In early July, the price for the Chicco child car seat went up by $10.
+And in the past few months, the average price of the 9.6-ounce can of Folger’s coffee has inched up by $2.40.

 “In the first half of the year, as tariffs were being implemented, manufacturers—specifically Asian manufacturers—preloaded inventory, creating a very heavy promotional environment,” says Bryce Tecson, the analyst for home appliances at the market research firm OpenBrand.
-“So while you saw prices ticking up, you also saw LG promoting 30- to 50-percent-off deals on its appliances.”
+“So while you saw prices ticking up, you also saw LG promoting 30 to 50 percent off deals on its appliances.”

 Consumer Reports' Price Tracker